 Wandering aimlessly around the village town, I notice the influence of the Ottoman Empire all over.
 This city could fall into place anywhere in Turkey without hesitation.

 As sunset washes the city in golden light, I walk around wanting to see more, further into the main part of town.
 Church bells are heard in the distance next to the gushing of the nearby river streams and the calls of a salesman.

 It’s quiet all around save for one or two tourists and old men sitting on the porch watching time go by.

-Passing through the old city, I come across the highlight of Mostar.
+Passing through the old city, I come across the highlight and the most prominent feature of Mostar.

 Mostar’s history is irrevocably entwined with that of its bridge.

-The charm of this city lures day- and cruise-shippers from as far away as Split and Dubrovnik in Croatia, but once the sun has gone down, the city empties.
+The charm of this city lures day- and cruise-shippers from as far away as Split and Dubrovnik in Croatia looking to explore much of Mostar on a day trip, but once the sun has gone down, the city empties.
 At night, the bridge is often vacant.